quiqr/quiqr-book/content/docs/03-poppygo-cloud-services/01-pogosite-hosting/_index.md

 ---
-title: PogoSite Hosting
+title: Quiqr Cloud Hosting
 weight: 10
 ---

-# PogoSite Hosting
+# Quiqr Cloud Hosting

 ## Plans

-### Free pogosite.com website
+### Free quiqr.cloud website

-From with the Poppygo App a pogosite.com subdomain can be claimed.
-After a pogosite.com-subdomain has been claimed one can publish instantly to this space.
+From with the Quiqr App a quiqr.cloud subdomain can be claimed.
+After a quiqr.cloud-subdomain has been claimed one can publish instantly to this space.

 ### Quiqr Basic Plan

-A free pogosite-subdomain can be upgraded to the basic plan.
+A free Quiqr Cloud subdomain can be upgraded to the basic plan.
 With the basic plan a site can be connected to a custom domain.

-## PogoSite configuration
+## Quiqr Cloud configuration

-- pogoform
+- forms
 - redirects